-KT-840VFP & KT-1350VFP pumps are supplied with vibrasprings which enable them to run quietly and vibration free.
-The pump can be operated on any flat, level floor which will support its weight.
+KT pumps are supplied with vibramounts (vibrasprings on the KT-850) which enable them to run quietly and vibration free.
+The pump can be operated on any floor which will support its weight.
 The pump must be installed on the vibramounts and flexible connectors fitted in suction, discharge, water and electrical connections.
-It is not necessary to bolt the pump to the floor
+It is not necessary to bolt the pump to the floor.

-If the studs provided are not already installed into the vibrasprings, thread the short end into the top of the mount (smaller diameter) up to the spacer portion of the stud.
-With the pump lifted off the ground, screw the vibrasprings into the four open threaded holes in the flanged edges of the cylinder, in line with the bottom plate/cylinder bolts, at each corner.
+If the studs are not already installed into the vibramounts, thread the short end into the top of the mount (smaller diameter) up to the spacer portion of the stud.

+The vibramount attachment holes are the four open threaded holes in the flanged edges of the cylinder, in line with the bottom plate/cylinder bolts, just in from each corner of the pump.